 Getting “close enough” isn't good enough when travelling to a new destination, so why accept it for our patients?
 Today, we use GPS to know exactly where we are.
 The paper map and compass are a thing of the past.
 So let's put blind injections behind us with AI-powered ultrasound, now so affordable, accessible and easy to use.

 Relying on landmark approaches to delivering injections in the clinic and the operating room has normalized patient pain and discomfort during procedures and leads to only satisfactory results.
-On October 5th, Dr. Alan M Hirahara, MD, FRCSC, invites his fellow orthopaedic surgeons, sport medicine experts and all physicians who perform MSK procedures to learn how to use handheld ultrasound to guide their needle to the exact anatomical target.
+Dr. Alan M Hirahara, MD, FRCSC, invites his fellow orthopaedic surgeons, sport medicine experts and all physicians who perform MSK procedures to learn how to use handheld ultrasound to guide their needle to the exact anatomical target.

 Research shows that clinicians who use ultrasound to guide their injections report improved patient satisfaction as there is significantly decreased pain and discomfort with more rapid improvement.
 It’s time to move beyond antiquated blind procedures and watch our needles in real-time with high-definition visualization of patient anatomy.
 The only barrier is some minimal training and an affordable ultrasound device.

-Board-certified orthopedic surgeon, sports medicine expert and educator extraordinaire, Dr. Hirahara has been using ultrasound to guide his clinic procedures for over a decade.
+Board-certified orthopaedic surgeon, sports medicine expert and educator extraordinaire, Dr. Hirahara has been using ultrasound to guide his clinic procedures for over a decade.
 In this webinar, he brings knowledge for beginner, intermediate and advanced point-of-care ultrasound (POCUS) users from all walks of clinical practice.